-- Articulate their own spiritual journey as related to an understanding of God and a connection with others. - Demonstrate an ethical and respectful worldview that promotes stewardship and service. - 3.
-Articulate the value of diverse voices and perspectives.
+- C1.
+Articulate their own spiritual journey as related to an understanding of God and a connection with others. - C2.
+Explain foundational beliefs and practices of Christian faith. - C3.
+Articulate and apply the holistic benefits of a healthy lifestyle. - C4.
+Demonstrate an ethical and respectful worldview that promotes stewardship and care for others.